Murder of Mark Carson: Interaction between Carson and Morales

 The shooting occurred at the intersection of Eighth Street and Sixth Avenue (Avenue of the Americas).

 That same night, Carson and Robinson were also in the West Village.
 At around midnight, they were walking down Sixth Avenue towards Eighth Street, where Carson was planning to meet with another friend at a restaurant.
 While walking, they were passed on the sidewalk by Morales, who began to say anti-gay slurs towards the two, calling them "faggots" and saying that they looked like "gay wrestlers".
 While Morales's friends were initially present as well, they departed from Morales shortly after his initial statements.
 According to gay rights activist Richard Socarides, Carson was targeted based on his attire—boots, cut-off shorts, and a tank top—which had led Morales to believe that Carson was gay.

 In a later statement to police, Robinson said that he and Carson walked to Morales and asked him what he meant by the comments.
-A witness to the event said that Robinson asked Morales, "Oh yeah?
+A witness to the event said that a friend of Carson's asked Morales, "Oh yeah?
 Well, what do you look like?".
 Robinson said that Carson was very upset by the statements and did much of the talking to Morales.
 Morales then asked the two, "You all want problems?", and proceeded to follow them towards Eighth Street.
 Robinson later said that Morales enticed them around a street corner.
 Once there, he asked them, "Do you want to die right now?"
 Robinson asked Morales, "Do you want to shoot us in front of all these people?" and took out his mobile phone, calling the police.

-Morales then asked Carson, "Are you with him?", which Carson answered "Yes".
+Morales then asked Carson if he is with Robinson, to which Carson said yes.
 At that point, shortly after midnight on May 18, Morales shot Carson.
-The bullet, fired from point-blank range, struck Carson in his cheek.
+The bullet, fired from point-blank range and struck Carson in his cheek.
 Carson was rushed to the nearby Beth Israel Hospital, where he was pronounced dead on arrival.
 According to a later analysis by medical examiner Dr. Candace Schoppe, the bullet had bounced off of Carson's skull and partially severed his brainstem, causing irreparable damage.
 The encounter was captured on a nearby security camera.